JeffDCorbett/100-days-of-code/log.md

 **Thoughts**: I felt like I needed a break from the JS examples I've been doing and spend a little time on Python.
 I really enjoy Python and look forward to moving forward with it.

+### Day 11: April 26

+**Today's Progress**: Learned about types and the use of typeOf.
+Interesting information about NaN, Truthy, and Falsy.
+Two files added today.

+- typeOf.js
+- lieDetectorTest.js

+**Thoughts**: I'm progressing through Head First JS Programming, about 46% complete, and the concepts are beginning to get a little more involved.
+I'm interested to see how this plays out.
+I'm hoping for a tangible project before the end.